- Staff working remotely from home when possible

 - Council meetings will be closed to the public but will be available via live stream on the civicweb portal.

-- The Town of Torbay is deferring all tax payments, including residential, commercial, and business taxes, until the end of June, and there will be no interest charged until June 30.
-Residents who already have pre-authorized debit plans or post-dated cheques in place can take advantage of this tax payment deferral by completing the Tax Payment Deferral Form.
-For more information on the deferral of tax payments visit: 2020 Tax Deferral.
+- The Town of Torbay deferred all tax payments, including residential, commercial, and business taxes, until the end of June, with no interest charged until June 30.

 - The Planning & Development Department will continue accepting and processing applications and compliance letter requests.
 Application forms, and any correspondence and documentation can be sent by email to firstname.lastname@example.org, fax (709) 437-1309 or mail.
 Application forms are available on the Town’s website and payments can be made via online banking or submission of cheque to the Town of Torbay.
 For more information visit: Planning & Development – Submitting Applications and Requests